Business School Graduate Gift Guide - What to Buy for MBAs in 2022

 The truth behind what drives purchasing decisions is revealed here in a seven-million-dollar neuromarketing study.
 Data collected from a three-year study featuring 2,000 volunteers worldwide breaks long-held beliefs around the psychology of brand recognition and what marketing gets people to know, like, and trust a brand before they decide to buy.

-Subscriptions & Memberships
+Subscriptions & Memberships for MBAs

 Alumni Association Membership

 One of the best and most affordable MBA gifts is a membership to their business school’s alumni association.
-The University of Michigan, for example, only charges new grads $25 a year.
+The University of Michigan, for example, charges new grads $69 a year.
 It is a worthwhile investment since alumni groups can help recent grads find jobs and create social connections upon moving to a new city.

 Even for an MBA with a job waiting upon graduation, consider giving a few months of a LinkedIn Premium subscription.
 This LinkedIn membership can help them build connections and relationships with fellow alumni and provides detailed reporting about profile visitors, companies, and jobs that the free version does not offer.
 At only $30 a month, it’s a bargain, and the first month is free.